 The Instructor - incharge of a course has the power to debar a student from the examination in which he/she is detected using unfair means.
 The Instructor/Tutor has the power to take appropriate action against a student who misbehaves in his/her class.

 The Chief Warden has the power to reprimand, impose fine or take any other suitable measure against a resident who violates either the CCOS or rules and regulations pertaining to the Halls of Residences.

 Involvement of a student in ragging, in any form, may lead to his/her expulsion from the Institute.

 The AC SAC examines the case(s) of students who attempt to violate the CCOS.
 After establishing that the CCOS has been violated, AC SAC recommends the punishment, consistent with the degree of violation of the CCOS to the Chairperson AC.
 The fo llowing is a sample of the kinds of punishments:

-Any action which amounts to terminating the academic program of a student on disciplinary grounds requires approval of the AC.
+Any action which amounts to terminating the academic Programme of a student on disciplinary grounds requires approval of the AC.
 The AC may not recommend a student, who is found guilty of some major offence, to the Governing Council of the Institute, for the award of a Degree even though the student has successfully completed all the academic requirements.

-Notwithstanding anything contained in this manual, the Academic Council of the LNM Institute of Information Technology Jaipur, reserves its right to add/cancel/modify without notice, the curricula, procedures, requirements, and rules pertaining to its undergraduate programs.
+Notwithstanding anything contained in this manual, the Academic Council of the LNM Institute of Information Technology Jaipur, reserves its right to add/cancel/modify without notice, the curricula, procedures, requirements, and rules pertaining to its undergraduate Programmes.